Frequently asked questions

 What are the maintenance requirements of your tanks?

 We thoughtfully and specifically design, build and install our tanks to be ultra low maintenance.
 Keep your gutters clear of debris.
-If you have a first-flush device, it should be emptied after the first sigificant rain event of the season and after a large gap (about 1 month) in rain events.
-Every 2 years use the drain plug to empty out any silt or debris that have accumulated in the bottom of the tank.
-After 5 years we recommend removing the lid of the tank for a visual inspection the ensure there are no large depris stuck in the tank.
-We are always happy to answer any questions you may have.
+If you have a first-flush device, it should be emptied after the first significant rain event of the season and after a large gap (about 1 month) in rain events.
+Every 5 years use the drain plug to empty out any silt or debris that have accumulated in the bottom of the tank and we recommend removing the lid of the tank for a visual inspection the ensure there are no large debris stuck in the tank.
+We are always happy to answer any questions you may have or perform this inspection for you.

 In San Diego County you do NOT need a permit for water tanks as long as the tank is supported directly upon grade, the capacity does not exceed 5,000 gallons and the ratio of height to diameter or width does not exceed two to one, or the capacity does not exceed 10,000 gallons and the ratio of height to diameter or width does not exceed one and one-half to one.
 Link to County permit requirement language.